|Wake-up for EVA-1||Back in the Briar Patch|

 118:53:32 Young: Yeah.

 [The EVA starts as soon as Charlie re-opens the dump valve.
 John and Charlie will use their watches to gauge the EVA elapsed time for comparison with the time markers in the cuff checklists.
-They are each wearing an Omega Speedmaster Professional on a long strap that fits around the forearm.]118:53:33 Duke: Okay.
+They are each wearing an Omega Speedmaster Professional on a long strap that fits around the forearm.
+They are at 102:25 in the middle column of Card 2 Side 1.]118:53:33 Duke: Okay.
 Here we go.
 It's open.
 There.
 (Long Pause)

 [Jones - "Did you use the stopwatch function, or set it to twelve or something?"]